simonambridge/RTFAP2/TransactionHandlers/README.md

 Please note, this demo is built using the 5.0.3 branch of Datastax Enterprise - Spark Direct Streams (Kafka in this demo) support is much improved in DSE 4.8+

-  1. Datastax Enterprise 5.0.3 installed and working in Search Analytics mode
+  1. Datastax Enterprise 5.0.3 installed and working in Search Analytics mode (includes Spark 1.6.1)
   2. Apache Kafka 0.10.1.0, I used the Scala 2.10 build
   3. sbt
   4. An internet connection is required to download sbt dependencies

 * If you havent already installed sbt (as root or use sudo) do this now:
   ```
 echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list
 apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 642AC823